preet-school/PictoBlox/README.md

 So I just get an idea and make it lmao

 # Important!
-You guys need to download the code to view it and must have PictoBlox or Scratch 3/Desktop.
+You guys need to download the code to view it and must have PictoBlox.
 Sorry for the inconvince!